Women's health 25 Aug 2021 8 min read

 Do seek advice from your GP or consult with an exercise specialist such as a Clinical Pilates Instructor for your own individual advice.

-Why do the Cat Cow exercise?
+Why do the Cat Cow Exercise?

 The cat and the cow pose is wonderful as it can be done as a part of a warm up routine, a relaxation sequence, or as an exercise to prevent back pain.